Man who invoked past Maine governor convicted of hate crime

 But lead federal prosecutor Sheila Sawyer said during closing arguments that Diggins and his nephew, Dusty Leo, targeted victims because of their skin color.
 One of the attackers came up behind the victims and punched them so hard they suffered broken jaws, prosecutors said.
 Leo pleaded guilty to conspiracy and hate crime charges and hasn’t been sentenced.

 Diggins also has yet to be sentenced.
-He faces up to 10 years in prison and a $250,000 fine on each of the two hate crime charges, and five years in prison and a $250,000 fine on the conspiracy charge, the U.S. Department of Justice said in a statement.

 Prosecutors also pointed out he has tattoos of swastikas and other racist symbols.
 Defense attorney David Beneman asked the jurors not to “judge a book by its cover.”

 Sign up for Daily Newsletters